Compare VENDOR.Max

 - Requires charging source

-- Duration-limited autonomy
+- Duration-limited operation window

 - Replacement cycles apply